ncrypthic/rest-client/README.md

 There are multiple ways to install `rest-client` executable:

-1. Download binary
+1. Download binary (Coming Soon)

    1.1 Linux

-   1.2 Windows
+   1.2 OSX

-   1.3 OSX
+   1.3 Windows

 2. With go utility